ubuntu-mate/ubuntu-mate.org/README.md

 To skip build of magnet links and translations, pass `--quick` to `build.sh` or `watch.sh`.

+### Testing

+Continuous Integration will perform validation checks to ensure the website maintains a high quality standard for visitors around the world.
+Before running tests on your local machine, install the Ruby gem:

+    gem install html-proofer

+Then thereon after, you may run:

+    ./scripts/test.sh

+This will check links, images and page metadata for errors.

 ## Translations

 We are ready to speak multiple languages!
 Visit